 As a Music Major, you can engage in independent work in musicology or composition while diving into the intersection of making, studying, and writing about music.
 As part of the major, students pursue work in two loosely defined areas: Culture and Criticism (C&C) and Materials and Making (M&M).
 M&M encompasses topics usually explored in hands-on, exploratory ways, such as composition, improvisation, theory, analysis, and electronic music.
-The C&C area focuses on the scholarly study of music, from historical and formalist analysis to cognitive science and ethnography.
+The C&C area focuses on the scholarly study of music, from music history and theory to cognitive science and ethnography.
 Whether our concentrators ultimately choose to make music, to research and write about it, or do both, they are encouraged to develop independent work that moves across traditional disciplinary or methodological boundaries.

 Culture and Criticism (“C&C”)